 Another easy option, Marymere Falls trail is about 1.7 miles long and is an “out and back” trail.
 This one features lovely greenery, waterways, and a waterfall, and is the perfect way to get a taste of the Pacific Northwest.
 Summer is the perfect time of year to check out this gorgeous trail.

 While these are our favorite national parks hikes, they may not necessarily be your favorites.
 For this reason, you will want to try out these suggestions but also venture to other parks whenever you have the chance and check out even more trails.
+You might also want to check out some national parks books for inspiration.
+Who knows?
 You might just find a gem we have yet to discover!

 Join Fulltime Families